jonase/eastwood/README.next.md

 - deprecated clojure vars
 - def's nested inside other def's
 - redefinitions of the same name in the same namespace
+- function calls that seem to have the wrong number of arguments (to be implemented)
 - unused return values of pure functions, or some others where it rarely makes sense to discard its return value
-- unused private vars
+- unused private vars (not yet)
 - unused function arguments (disabled by default)
 - unused namespaces (disabled by default)
-- naked (:use ...)
+- naked (:use ...) (to be updated)
 - keyword typos

 Because Eastwood evaluates the code it is linting, you must use a